katriellucas/lecarde-2/README.md

 `CHANGED` - Reverted font of equipment name back to original.
 (Aceearly1993)
 `CHANGED` - Japanese and Simplified Chinese language variants now use unique font for equipment name.
 (Aceearly1993)
 `CHANGED` - One instance in S.Chinese script.
 (Aceearly1993)

-#### About Small keyboard region control ####

- Small keyboard region control is inspired from the original keyboard control, added back by requests as the current keyboard rebind control has bugs.
-Keys are set below:
-- "Ins": Attack
-- "Del": Jump
-- "End": Special
-- "Page Down": Aura
-- "-": Map Screen
-- "+": Sub Menu

 #### [0.7.0] - 2023-05-14